 Prior to his arrival at Westminster High School, Mr. Frazier taught at Hereford High and Franklin High.
 At Franklin High, Frazier was the chairman of the music program and during his 18 years there was at times responsible for the concert bands, marching band, jazz band, orchestras, choral ensembles, pit orchestra, percussion ensembles, and indoor marching ensembles.
 He also taught class piano, music technology, general music, and AP Music Theory.
 Additionally, he was employed by the county to write curricula in jazz, class piano, music technology, and middle school and high school general music.

-Since college, Mr. Frazier has performed on Euphonium with numerous local ensembles and is a coordinator of the annual TubaChristmas event in Baltimore.
+Since college, Mr. Frazier has performed on euphonium and tuba with numerous local ensembles and is a coordinator of the annual TubaChristmas event in Baltimore.
+He regularly plays with the McDaniel College Band and Westminster Symphony Orchestra.
 He has also performed on jazz piano, electric bass, and trombone with numerous amateur and professional ensembles.
-On piano, Mr. Frazier has accompanied over 20 different musicals.
+On piano, Mr. Frazier has accompanied over 30 different musicals.

 Mr. Frazier is a member of the National Association for Music Education (NAfME), Maryland Band Directors Association (MBDA), a former member of the International Association of Jazz Educators (IAJE – now defunct), and a lifetime member of the International Tuba Euphonium Association (ITEA).